RektPunk/goNaverWorksBot/README.md

     ```bash
     cp .env.sample .env
     ```
-    - Place your Key: Ensure your RSA Private Key file is saved at the path specified in .env (default is ./keys/private.key).
+    - Place your Key: Ensure your RSA Private Key file is saved at the path specified in .env.

 2. Run the Bot
     Execute the `main.go` file to start the server: